2024-2025

-In 2024–2025, the Cabrillo National Monument Foundation funded programs that reached thousands of students, supported critical conservation projects across fragile habitats, and enriched the experience of more than a million park visitors.
+In 2024–2025, Cabrillo National Monument Foundation helped thousands of students discover the magic of their national park, funded vital conservation work across fragile habitats, and enriched the experience of nearly one million park visitors.

 $253,486